GSA/digitalgov.gov/content/posts/2014-07-24-how-the-american-battle-monument-commission-developed-its-first-mobile-app.md

 [The Pointe Du Hoc app](https://www.WHATEVER/2013/01/24/pointe-du-hoc-battle-site-mobile-app/) tells the stories of the 2nd and 5th Ranger Battalion who found themselves in Northern France and on cliffs on D-Day.
 The app allows you to navigate through: an introduction, chronology, key facts, a tour menu, a map, and even points of interest.
 The idea to include all of these features was a process the team discussed both internally and with their developers.
 Their team did ask for recommendations and often asked them to see their ideas before approving them.

-{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/07/250-x-445-ABMC-American-Battle-Monument-Commission-app-menu.jpg" alt="250 x 445 ABMC American Battle Monument Commission app menu" %}Throughout the process of developing the app, they learned some valuable lessons such as:
+{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/07/250-x-445-ABMC-American-Battle-Monument-Commission-app-menu.jpg" alt="250 x 445 ABMC American Battle Monument Commission app menu" >}}Throughout the process of developing the app, they learned some valuable lessons such as:

   * writing content for applications,
   * thinking through the functionality of the application, and